Mathematics

 An uncompromising focus on pupils’ personal development has made St Nicholas Church of England Primary Academy a place where pupils always come first.
 Ofsted 2019

-Each class in years 1 – 6 uses the ‘Teach, Practice, Apply and Embed’ (TPAE) approach, which allows the children to develop a deeper understanding of each mathematical concept.
-Through using the TPAE approach in our teaching and learning of mathematics, all children are given the opportunity to achieve mastery or work at greater depth.
+At St. Nicholas, each class uses the Mastery approach, which allows the children to develop a deeper understanding of each mathematical concept.
+Through using this approach in our teaching and learning of mathematics, all children are given the opportunity to achieve success.

 Our Mathematical Learning Journey